okta/terraform-provider-oktapam/docs/resources/security_policy.md

 ### Optional

 - `description` (String) The human-readable description of the resource.
-- `resource_group` (String) The ID of the Resource Group to which the Security Policy is constrained.
-If this is not set, the Security Policy will apply to all resources for the team.
-This value must be set if the user under which the terraform is being applied is a Delegated Security Admin.
+- `resource_group` (String) The UUID of a specific Resource Group associated with the Security Policy.
+If undefined, the Security Policy applies to all resources for your Team.
+This value must be defined if the current user has the Delegated Security Admin role.

 ### Read-Only